 XLMTM is caused by a mutation in the myotubularin (MTM1) gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.

 As a result of random X-chromosome inactivation, most females with a MTM1 mutation do not develop symptoms, although some females will exhibit mild symptoms such as mild weakness of certain muscles.
 In extremely rare cases, females can develop a severe form of XLMTM similar to the one seen in males.
-This may be due to unfavorable random X-chromosome inactivation in which too many cells have an active disease gene.
+This may be due to a skewing of the inactivation of the X-chromosome without the gene change; therefore the majority of the instructions for the myotubularin protein come from the X-chromosome with the gene change.

-In a few cases recently reported in the medical literature, male children with XLMTM developed the disorder not because of a mutation, but because of a duplication involving the MTM1 gene.
+In a few children recently reported in the medical literature, male children with XLMTM developed the disorder not because of a mutation, but because of a duplication involving the MTM1 gene.
 A duplication is a structural chromosomal abnormality in which a portion of the X chromosome appears three times in the cells of the body instead of twice.
 Researchers believe that some cases in which individuals have XLMTM but do not have a mutation of the MTM1 gene are caused by a duplication of the X chromosome involving the MTM1 gene.
+There is also now evidence for changes/mutations at the MTM1 gene locus that occur outside of the protein making region but that impact the processing of the MTM1 RNA.

 Investigators have determined that the MTM1 gene is located on the long arm (q) of the X chromosome X (Xq28).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome Xq28” refers to band 28 on the long arm of the X chromosome.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.